Neural-Driven Image Editing: Experiment

-\textbf{Qualitative examples confirm LoongX's intuitive editing capabilities, with limitations mostly arising in abstract or ambiguous complex intentions.} Qualitative results in Fig.~\ref{fig:cases} illustrate that neural-signal-driven editing effectively handles visual and structural modifications, such as background replacing and global adjustments.
-However, the fused neural-language method better captures nuanced instructions involving abstract semantics (e.g., ``modify the text information").
-Despite significant advancements, entity consistency (e.g., the style of the little girl in Fig.~\ref{fig:cases}(b)) remains a limitation of current editing models.
-Moreover, highly abstract or ambiguous instructions occasionally still pose challenges (e.g., ``winged white animal in Fig~\ref{fig:sup_case2}" and several more failure cases shown in Fig.~\ref {fig:sup_case5}), indicating areas where further refinement of entity interpretation and disambiguation from neural data is necessary.
+\textbf{Qualitative examples confirm LoongX's intuitive editing capabilities, though performance may vary slightly in scenarios with complex or ambiguous intentions.} Qualitative results presented in Fig.~\ref{fig:cases} demonstrate that neural-driven LoongX can successfully achieve various visual and structural modifications, such as background replacement and global adjustments.
+However, the fused neural-language method better captures nuanced instructions involving abstract semantics (e.g., ``modify the text information" in Fig.~\ref{fig:cases}(d)).

+\paragraph{Limitations and future work.} It is noted that while the neural signals and combined methods perform better in multiple tasks such as object manipulation (e.g., letting the cat look down in Fig.~\ref{fig:cases}(a)), the text-based method handles spatial manipulation more effectively (e.g., ``place the cat above" in Fig.~\ref{fig:cases}(a)).
+Despite significant advancements with multimodal fusion, entity consistency (e.g., the style of the little girl in Fig.~\ref{fig:cases}(b)) remains a challenge, which is limited by the capabilities of backbone image editing models at the time this work was mainly completed.
+Moreover, highly abstract or ambiguous instructions occasionally still pose challenges (e.g., ``winged white animal in Fig.~\ref{fig:sup_case2}(f)").
+Several more failure cases are shown in Fig.~\ref{fig:sup_case5}, indicating areas where further refinement in entity interpretation and neural-data-based disambiguation remains necessary.

+Overall, the experiments validate LoongX's efficacy as a robust, intuitive interface leveraging neural signals for image editing.
+Multimodal integration, particularly neural and linguistic fusion, emerges as essential for capturing comprehensive user intent.
+These findings advocate for future research focusing on improving semantic interpretation fidelity from neural signals and exploring adaptive methodologies for further enhancing accessibility and precision in cognitive-driven creative technologies.
+Incremental fine-tuning for new unseen users is also worth exploration in practice.